Programs of Service

 Our Freedom Shrine program is designed to remind Americans that the freedom and greatness we enjoy today were not purchased easily and that these gifts must be cherished and protected.
 Each Freedom Shrine is a collection of photographic reproductions of original documents from American history.
 The Exchange Club of Madison has installed nine Freedom Shrines locally which can be seen at Town Campus, Memorial Town Hall, Academy Elementary School, Brown Middle School, Polson Upper Middle School, Hand High School, Our Lady of Mercy School, Adams Middle School in Guilford, and St. Rita School in Hamden.

-Throughout the year, the Exchange Club of Madison participates in many small projects that benefit the shoreline community such as Read Aloud, Madison Community Services, Food Pantry, Bikes for Kids, M.A.D.E, Safe Rides, Odyssey of the Mind, and Eagle Scouts.
-Our annual events include the Leprechaun Run along the Long Island Sound, Easter Egg Hunt at the Surf Club, the Antique Show on the Green, and Culinary Arts Night showcasing local businesses, restaurants, package stores and Madison Arts Cinema.
+Throughout the year, the Exchange Club of Madison participates in many small projects that benefit the shoreline community such as Read Aloud, Madison Community Services, Food Pantry, Excel Clubs, Demand Zero, Safe Rides, homeless veterans, downtown flags, Little League and Scouts.
+Our annual events include the Healing Field in front of the First Congregational Church, Easter Egg Hunt at the Surf Club, the Christmas Tree Sale on the Green, and Culinary Arts Night showcasing local businesses, restaurants, package stores and Madison Arts Cinema.
 Each year, we honor a local fireman and policeman for outstanding service with our Salute to the Bravest and Salute to the Finest programs in conjunction with other Exchange Clubs in Connecticut.
 These men and women and their families are treated to a grand award presentation and recognition dinner at the Aquaturf in Southington in the Fall and Spring.
 You can find details about each of these events and their upcoming dates in our Calendar.

 Note: Monetary amounts are subject to change.
 Contact us for current amounts.